WHO releases report on global tracing of COVID-19 origins

 China believes that the joint research will play a positive role in promoting global cooperation in COVID-19 origin tracing, a Chinese Foreign Ministry spokesperson said Tuesday.

+Members of the WHO team have expressed similar feelings.
+Daszak said in early February that during the visit to the Wuhan Institute of Virology, the experts were met with a level of openness even he had not anticipated.

+"I can't stress enough how rewarding a process the trip has been.
+It went beyond all expectations in many ways," said Thea Kolsen Fischer, also a WHO team member, in February.
+"When we have had discussions in the expert team, it has only been based on data and documentation."

-Also on Tuesday, the WHO held a member state briefing on the report.
-During the briefing, Liang Wannian, a member of the WHO-China joint team, said that the novel coronavirus origin tracing research in China is part of the global study of origins of the virus, and it is the first step.
+During a briefing on Tuesday, Liang Wannian, a member of the WHO-China joint team, said the novel coronavirus origin tracing research in China is part of the global study of origins of the virus, and it is the first step.

 Novel coronavirus origin tracing is about science, and it should be jointly carried out by scientists worldwide, said Chen Xu, head of the Chinese Mission to the United Nations in Geneva.